When to step on your bathroom scales

 Just remember: weight loss is about long-term progress, not short-term losses.
 If you have the occasional setback (e.g. a week where you don’t lose or put on weight) don’t let it put you off.
 Keep going with your diet and exercise regime, and you will see progress.

-Weighing yourself isn’t difficult but there are some basics to keep in mind:
+Weighing yourself using a scale isn’t difficult but there are some basics to keep in mind:

 - If you’re trying to lose weight, aim to weigh yourself once a week, ideally on the same day